react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 export type RealizationWindowConfig = {
   /**
    * Keeps the area around the currently focused item realized.
-   * - Enabled by default on desktop/tv (where focus-loop is important)
-   * - Enabled by default on mobile, where this can only use more memory when
+   * - Enabled by default on all platforms
-   * physical-keyboard is used.
    *
    * Requires the default (CellRenderComponent)[
    * https://reactnative.dev/docs/virtualizedlist#cellrenderercomponent] to be